MihaelMihov/CurrencyConverter/README.md

 To run the app, all you need to do is start it from your IDE of choice.

+You can also run the app by opening command prompt in the folder where your pom.xml file is located.

+Once you open command promt please type: mvn spring-boot:run

 Endpoint is configured as follows:
 *parameters marked in {} are specified by the end user http://localhost:8080/trip/{ Starting country}/{Budget per country}/{Total budget}/{Input Currency}